marrowfen/marrowfen.github.io/docs/World Status.md

 - **Player-Built Structures:**
 	- *Bridge #1*
 		- Built by *Arteme*, *Larient*, *Bryan Ragnarok*, *Generosity*, *Massiah Omega*, *Grush*, *Vespa*, *Damian*
+		- Log: #1 and #2
 - **Named Locations:**
 	- *“Beaverbank River”*
 		- Named after the adventures of *Arteme*, *Larient*, *Bryan Ragnarok*, *Generosity*, *Massiah Omega*
+		- Log: #1
 - **Character Memorials / Stories:**
-	- Above the door inside the tavern is a plaque:
+	- Above the door inside *The Starry Crossing* tavern is a plaque:
 > ***To the Adventurers of the Starry Shores** - Who, despite the tribulations, helped secure the western passage across the river and gathered the resources to build our first tavern… **We will never forget you!***